top of page

 me ru.png

-But why physics?
 From a young age, I have always enjoyed cooking.
 This prompted my earliest scientific discovery, as I often wondered what caused cakes to rise.
 Intrigued by the physical processes involved, my passion for science was kindled.
 Now that I am both a DPhil student and keen cook, I can only see this as a prophetic moment in my childhood.
-Ironically, my mother planned to name me Noah instead of Joshua!
-Although, the name Joshua is the root of the name Jesus so I will leave you to ponder the implications of these coincides.
-One thing is clear, to me at least, it was these sorts of innocuous discoveries, that there was a more profound explanation for mundane processes, that incepted my curious and questioning perception of the world.
+But one thing is clear, to me at least: it was these sorts of innocuous discoveries that there was a more profound explanation for mundane processes that instilled my curious, questioning perception of the world.
 From then on, I could often be found deconstructing toys, devising juvenile experiments, and irritating anyone who would listen with nonstop questions (and with 4 siblings there was always someone to listen!).
 Physics grants us a broader view of our universe and how it works; through experimentation, observation, and mathematics, we derive comprehensive answers to our most incomprehensible questions.
 This realisation that Physics could sate my natural curiosity developed into my passion for the subject.

 And now that I am studying for a DPhil, I have the same curiosity and desire for answers, but only the questions have changed.
-Through my master’s project, I worked in the Hoogenboom Lab at the London Centre of Nanotechnology and within my degree I developed interdisciplinary interests in theoretical physics and computational techniques applied to biological/soft matter.
-I have become intrigued by research into the mechanics and dynamics of biological molecules, alongside emergent phenomena in biology.
-For example, I am fascinated by shape and morphology in biology.
+Through my master’s work and within my degree, I developed interdisciplinary interests in theoretical physics and computational techniques applied to biological/soft matter.
+I have become intrigued by research into the mechanics and dynamics of biological molecules, as well as by emergent phenomena in biology.
+For example, I am fascinated by the shapes and morphologies in biology.
 It’s remarkable how the underlying physics of biological processes can control such complex dynamics and how computational efforts can elucidate these mechanisms.

-My inquisitive nature has proliferated my love of physics throughout my life; from deconstructing electronics at eight years old to university Physics, I am fascinated to uncover my next challenge.
+My inquisitive nature has deepened my love of physics throughout my life; from deconstructing electronics at eight years old to university Physics, I am fascinated by uncovering my next challenge.

 bottom of page